Master of Public Health Degree in Nutritional Sciences

 Internships

 The Department of Nutritional Sciences has strong relationships with a variety of sites for students to choose from when starting their summer internship search.
 Each summer there are several students who are successful in securing global public health internships or opportunities outside of the state of Michigan.
-All internships are public health focused with a nutrition component.
-(Examples include: Google, MDining, Food Gatherers, Project Health Schools, Center for Science in the Public Interest, Community Health and Social Services, Academy of Nutrition and Dietetics, Henry Ford Hospital, Farmers Markets, Washtenaw County Health Department, and UM Athletics.)
+All internships are public health-focused with a nutrition component.

 Prerequisites

-- Human Physiology (1 semester that includes digestion and endocrine) or Anatomy and Physiology (1 semester of each but must be human and include digestion and endocrine), lab not required
+- Human Physiology (1 semester that includes digestion and endocrine) or Human Anatomy and Physiology (1 semester of each and must include digestion and endocrine, lab not required)

 *AP high school classes are accepted based on AP final exam score